Skip to main content

 How does search intent relate to the marketing funnel?

 Intent maps directly to funnel stages: Informational intent = Awareness (top funnel, learning about problems).
-Commercial intent = Consideration (middle funnel, evaluating solutions).
+Commercial intent = Consideration (middle funnel, weighing options).
 Transactional intent = Decision (bottom funnel, ready to act).
 Build content for each stage to guide users through your funnel.

 Should I target navigational keywords for other brands?